-The Journey to Stability report underscored the importance of addressing quality of life.
-When asked how psoriasis impacted their lives, 80 percent of patients indicated their lives were negatively impacted in many ways.
+The Journey to Stability report referenced earlier underscored the importance of addressing quality of life.
+When asked if psoriasis negatively impacted their lives, only 20 percent of respondents said it did not affect their daily lives in any capacity.
+The remaining 80 percent were negatively impacted to some extent.

-By treating patients with psoriasis effectively with biologics/biosimilars, dermatologists are treating the inflammation that also underlies many of the other conditions associated with psoriasis.
+By treating patients with psoriasis effectively with biologics, dermatologists are treating the inflammation that also underlies many of the other conditions associated with psoriasis.